Detecting critical treatment effect bias in small subgroups: Methodology

 \paragraph{Controlling $\tstathat^2( \psi_{g})$} First, recall that our test statistic is given by

 Further, for all $g \in \mathcal G$, it holds that

 where $\tilde Z$ is an independent copy of $Z$ following the same distribution, and the last equality follows from Equation~\eqref{eq:defH}.
-Thus, it suffices to show that the following inequality holds with probability one as $n\to \infty$
+Thus, it suffices to show that the following inequality holds with probability tending to one as $n\to \infty$

 We use a simple $\epsilon$-net argument to show this result.
 Let $\mathcal G_{\epsilon}$ be the epsilon net in $\ell_{\infty}$ distance of balls with radii $\epsilon$.
 Then, since $\testrv_g$ is uniformly bounded, it holds that for all $Z$ and $g \in\mathcal G$, Thus, from the definition of $\tstathat^2(\psi_g)$ in Equation~\eqref{eq:tstatapx} it follows that we can choose a constant $\epsilon>0$, such that the following inequality holds almost surely,